wultra/ssl-pinning-tool/README.md

 openssl x509 -noout -dates -inform der -in cert.der  | grep notAfter
 ```

+Then, you need to convert the expiration timestamp to Unix epoch format.

 ### Sign Certificate Fingerprint

 This sequence of commands signs the fingerprint from `fingerprint.txt` with the private key from the provided key pair file `keypair.pem` and stores the result signature as a Base64 encoded file `sign.txt`.